AMereBagatelle/fabricskyboxes/docs/schema-v2.md

 This specification defines a format for a set of rules for the purpose of custom sky rendering.

-**This format will be updated in the future.
-However, we assure you that it will not break existing skyboxes.**
+**This format will be updated in the future, and may break existing skyboxes.**

 # Table of Contents
 - [Structure](#structure)